 ERGT Australia’s (RTO 2534) Breathing Apparatus Incident Response Course (BA-IR) is designed for personnel who work with Self Contained Breathing Apparatus (SCBA) or may be required to use the apparatus in a rescue situation.
 These environments include onshore and offshore locations, and where work is undertaken that requires entry to confined spaces or other hazardous environments.

-1 day LOCATIONS Perth and Melbourne
+1 day LOCATIONS Perth, Darwin and Melbourne

 LEARNING OUTCOMES The expected learning outcomes for this Nationally Recognised Training unit are:

 - Conduct pre-donning checks and tests on breathing apparatus

 - Conclude operations in accordance with procedures TRAINING STANDARD PRE-REQUISITES

 There are no training standard pre-requisites for this course.